 Because passion and enthusiasm, despite what you have read, is NOT enough to turn a profit.
 Especially in the coaching world.

-Here’s to coaches everywhere, changing the world one business at a time.
+Here’s to amazing coaches everywhere, doing what needs to be done to make their business work, and changing the world one business at a time.